 When you feel like you have accomplished something, it gives you a satisfying feeling that you will want to repeat at the end of the day.

-Their covers are well distinguishable, and you can purchase these online in paperback format, Kindle, or audio as well.
-You can also purchase the discounted price for the two books in one bundle here.
+The cover is well distinguishable, and you can purchase this online in paperback format, Kindle, or audio as well.